Introduction of Fu Xiao Mai: Light Wheat

 Administration of Fructus Tritici Levis (Fú Xiǎo Mài):

-Reference: Administration Guide of Fructus Tritici Levis (Fú Xiǎo Mài)
+Reference: Administration Guide for Fructus Tritici Levis (Fú Xiǎo Mài)

 Contraindications, Precautions and Adverse Reactions:should avoid using the herb Fructus Tritici Levis in conditions dysphoria without perspiration or collapse with sweating.